gablm/feup_ldts_ForwardWarfare/docs/README.md

 ## GAME DESCRIPTION

 FowardWarfare is our recreation of the game called Advance Wars.
 It’s a series of turn-based strategy games developed by Intelligent Systems and published by Nintendo.

 The game was first released for the Game Boy Advance and features tactical battles between armies on a grid-based map.
 It offers challenging gameplay where players command various military units such as infantry, tanks, aircraft, and ships, each with unique abilities and characteristics.
-The objective is to defeat the enemy army, capture bases, and control facilities to obtain resources and additional units.

 For LDTS 2023/24, this project was developed by: